 Instead of eggs, this vegan cornbread relies on “flax eggs” – a mixture of ground flaxseeds and water.
 This combo acts as a binder in the batter.
-For the leavener, the batter relies on baking powder.
-4 teaspoons may seem like a lot, but it’s what makes this cornbread so light and fluffy.
+For the leavener, I use baking powder.
+Four teaspoons may seem like a lot, but it’s what makes this cornbread so light and fluffy.

 A lot of cornbread recipes call for as much as a cup of sugar.
 This loaded cornbread is on the savory side and calls for just a few tablespoons of maple syrup.
 The corn kernels in the batter also contribute to the bread’s sweetness.

 The way I see it, the pickled jalapeños make this recipe.
 (They’re the type you typically find atop nachos).
 Whereas fresh jalapeños are super spicy, pickled ones have just a hint of heat.
 They’re more mellowed out, savory, and briny, which adds a nice contrast to the sweetness of the bread.

 I use La Morena brand, which I find in the canned vegetables aisle or in the international foods aisle (next to Goya).
 Feel free to use whichever brand you can find.